Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/assignments/design-portfolio.md

   mobile-ready web site.

-- Using pre-existing web development frameworks and libraries, pick the best web site components and then use them to build and test a mobile-ready web site.
+- Using pre-existing web development frameworks and libraries, pick the best web site components and then use them to build and test an integrated mobile-ready web site.

 - After using a text editor and a terminal window to design, implement, test, use, and deploy an integrated mobile-ready web site that features user